WeixuanZ/simple-jekyll-theme/README.md

 ## Installation

 > If you are hosting your site on GitHub Pages, fork this repository and follow the [Development](#development) setup **instead**, and rename it to `<username>.github.io`.
+>
-Alternatively, you can use `remote_theme: WeixuanZ/simple-jekyll-theme` by including a whitelisted gem called _jekyll-remote-theme_ in your `_config.yml`, [more details here](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/adding-a-theme-to-your-github-pages-site-using-jekyll#adding-a-jekyll-theme-in-your-sites-_configyml-file).
+> Alternatively, you can use `remote_theme: weixuanz/simple-jekyll-theme` by including a whitelisted gem called _jekyll-remote-theme_ in your `_config.yml`, [more details here](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/adding-a-theme-to-your-github-pages-site-using-jekyll#adding-a-jekyll-theme-in-your-sites-_configyml-file).
+Note that you will need to include the default `_config.yml` **entriely**, since no configuration will be copied.

+If you are not using GitHub pages, follow along.
 Add this line to your Jekyll site's `Gemfile`:

 ```ruby
 gem "simple-jekyll-theme"